accessibility/Axioms/README.md

 - **Design for the extremes of humanity.** If you start with the starburst of humanity it will be easier to meet WCAG later.
 Products and services that are built for the 80/20 Rule (Pareto Principle) are harder to make inclusive afterwards.
 - **Uncomplicated interfaces are easier to make accessible, more usable, and will be simpler to maintain.**
 - **Keep it simple.** Start with sound document structure.
 On the web that means semantic HTML and adding WAI-ARIA if the semantics can't be added through HTML.
 Use CSS to solve visual layout issues and JavaScript to enhance behavior.
-- **No ARIA is better than bad ARIA.** Often WAI-ARIA isn't properly applied.
-WAI-ARIA is an important enhancement to HTML5, but it must be very carefully applied.
-- **It is more difficult to assess WAI-ARIA semantics than it is HTML5.** Sites with lots of WAI-ARIA will take more time to check if is accessible.

 ## Software
 - **Public facing tools get more review than internal facing sites and authoring tools.**  Not all disabilities are publicly known and and the abilities of our teams change over time.